zalando/skipper/docs/kubernetes/routegroups.md

 - *[Format](../routegroup-crd/#route_1)*

-Routes define where to and how the incoming requests will be forwarded.
-The predicates, including the path, pathSubtree, pathRegexp and methods fields, and any free-form predicate listed under the predicates field, control which requests are matched by a route, the filters can apply changes to the forwarded requests and the returned responses, and the backend refs, if defined, override the default backends, where the requests will be forwarded to.
+Routes define where to and how the incoming requests will be proxied.
+The predicates, including the path, pathSubtree, pathRegexp and methods fields, and any free-form predicate listed under the predicates field, control which requests are matched by a route, the filters can apply changes to the forwarded requests and the returned responses, and the backend refs, if defined, override the default backends, where the requests will be proxied to.
 If a route group doesn't contain any explicit routes, but it contains default backends, a default set of routes will be generated for the route group.

 Important to bear in mind about the path fields, that the plain 'path' means exact path match, while